-One from the union Slow Food out due wine guide after working with Gambero Rosso after over 22 years in 2009 has ended.
-The first issue "Slow Wine 2011" was released at the end of 2010.
-Responsible are the wine critic Giancarlo Gariglio and Fabio Giavedoni.
-From 200 tasters, 21,000 wines were tasted by 2,100 producers, of which 1,850 companies with 8,400 wines were included in the guide.
-It contains short descriptions of the history and philosophy of operation, as well as the vineyard situation and a list of the wines, which particularly liked.
-There is no score, but for producers and wines the three symbols bottle, euro sign and snail are used.
-Evaluation criteria are ecological Thinking and philosophy of the producers, the grape varieties as well as the regional rooting of wines and wineries.
+One from the association Slow food out due wine guide after working with Gambero Rosso ended in 2009 after over 22 years.
+The first edition "Slow Wine 2011" was published at the end of 2010.
+They are responsible wine critic Giancarlo Gariglio and Fabio Giavedoni.
+Out of 200 tasters, 21,000 wines from 2,100 producers were tasted and 1,850 companies with 8,400 wines were included in the guide.
+It contains brief descriptions of the history and operating philosophy, as well as the vineyard locations and a list of the wines that particularly pleased.
+There is no point rating, but the three symbols bottle, euro symbol and snail are used for producers and wines.
+Evaluation criteria are ecological The mindset and philosophy of the producers, the grape varieties and the regional roots of wines and wineries.

-Producers with a high average quality of their assortment receive “la bottiglia” (the bottle) as a symbol.
-Those with an above-average price-quality ratio are marked by "la moneta" (Euro symbol).
-The most valuable award "la chiocciola" (the snail) is given to producers "who live the Slow Food philosophy", that is, to produce wines of above-average quality with an origin character in the most sustainable way possible.
-The wines are classified according to analogous criteria.
-There is the "Grande Vino" with extraordinary taste; the "Vino Quotidiano" (wine for every day) as a very good wine under 10 euros, and as a coronation the "Slow Wine" - in addition to its excellent organoleptic Characteristics of the origin character, its history and the sustainability distinguished in production.
-There are no grades or grades within the individual criteria.
-See also below wine review,
+The producers with the high average quality of their range receive “la bottiglia” (the bottle) as a symbol.
+Those with an above-average price-quality ratio are characterized by "la moneta" (euro symbol).
+The most valuable award "la chiocciola" (the snail) is given to producers "who live the slow food philosophy", that is, to produce wines of above-average quality with a character of origin in the most sustainable way possible.
+The wines are classified according to analog criteria.
+There is the "Grande Vino" with exceptional taste; the "Vino Quotidiano" (wine for every day) as a very good wine under 10 euros, and to top it off the "Slow Wine" - the one besides its excellent organoleptic Characteristics of the origin character, its history and the sustainability in production.
+There are no levels or ranks within the individual criteria.
+See also under wine review,